DinMo

 How to implement retargeting or remarketing campaigns?

-Step 3: Data Activation - Once the data is centralized, it should be made usable in marketing tools (CRM, marketing automation, advertising platforms, etc.).
+3. Data Activation : Once the data is centralised, it should be made usable in marketing tools (CRM, marketing automation, advertising platforms, etc.).
 Here again, CDP solutions can be used to automate data flows.

-đź’ˇ By mastering these steps, you ensure that your retargeting and remarketing initiatives are not only relevant but also highly effective, providing you with a better opportunity for conversion and lasting engagement with your customers.
+💡 By mastering these steps, you ensure that your retargeting and remarketing efforts are both relevant and highly effective, providing you with a better opportunity of driving conversions and securing long-term customer engagement.

 Concrete use cases of retargeting